 Pay Transparency

-May 8: New Brunswick passed pay transparency legislation (Bill 24) requiring employers to include salary ranges in job postings, banning use of salary history in hiring, and protecting employees from reprisals for discussing their wages.
+Jun 12: Royal Assent for New Brunswick pay transparency legislation (Bill 24) requiring employers to include salary ranges in job postings, banning use of salary history in hiring, and protecting employees from reprisals for discussing their wages.
 Employers must also submit annual pay transparency reports to the Pay Equity Bureau listing pay differences among women, Blacks, and other “equity groups.”

 Action Point: Find out how to implement a Pay Transparency Compliance Game Plan at your workplace.